Where Does Your Company Stand for Integration Maturity?

 The 5 Stages of the Integration Maturity Model

 Integrating apps can alleviate the silos that often break down key business processes.
 Keep in mind, though, that the specific integration approach can differ significantly throughout an organization’s lifecycle.

 According to a recent survey, 70% of IT decision makers have already adopted cloud-based solutions for their employers because of flexibility, utility, productivity, and speed of innovation.

 As companies increase their usage of SaaS apps, IT and individual departments are left with figuring out how to better manage their tech stack.
 Fortunately, common trends have emerged based on a company’s developmental stage.
 Having helped thousands of customers with their integrations, Celigo translated a decade’s worth of data into the following model.

-You can find a more detailed description of the maturity model in our eBook, Introducing the Integration Maturity Model, but here’s a quick overview of the five stages:
+You can find a more detailed description of the maturity model in our article on the Integration Maturity Model, but here’s a quick overview of the five stages:

 Stage 1: Ad-hoc

 First, manual processes are abundant at this early stage.
 Individuals solve any issues that arise on an as-needed basis, including integrating a few SaaS apps.